openhealthcare/opal/doc/docs/guides/plugins.md

 ### Adding APIs

-Opal uses Django Rest Framweork to provide APIs, and you may add to these from your plugin.
+Opal uses Django Rest Framework to provide APIs, and you may add to these from your plugin.
 By convention, APIs live in `yourplugin/api.py`.
 You are expected to provide a `rest_framework.viewsets.ViewSet` subclass, which you then detail as the `.apis` attribute of your plugin.